bzaar/HackerNewsBestStories/README.md

 ## How to Run

-One a machine with .NET 7 installed, cd into the HackerNewsBestStories folder and type ```dotnet run```:
+On a machine with .NET 7 installed, cd into the HackerNewsBestStories folder and type ```dotnet run```:

 ```cmd
 C:\Code\HackerNewsBestStories> cd HackerNewsBestStories